isc-projects/stork/doc/user/install.rst

 downloaded from the Stork server and register the agent using a server token.

+To enable this installation method, you need first download from CloudSmith the Stork agent packages for operating systems where agents will be installed and put the files in the ``assets/pkgs`` subdirectory of the directory with Stork UI static content (defined by the ``STORK_REST_STATIC_FILES_DIR`` environment variable, default ``/usr/share/stork/www``).
+The supported package types are DEB, RPM, and APK (it is not officially distributed yet).
+The package filenames must start with the ``isc-stork-agent`` prefix and ends with the ``.deb``, ``.rpm``, or ``.apk`` extensions.
+It is recommended to leave the original filenames.

 Open Stork in the web browser and log in as a user from the "super admin" group.
 Select ``Services`` and then ``Machines`` from the menu.
 Click on the ``How to Install Agent on New Machine`` button to display the agent